-Have you ever wondered why certain people got promoted while you were overlooked, even though your work was as good as theirs?
+Have you ever wondered why certain people got promoted while you were overlooked, even though your work was as good as or better than theirs?
 Have you interviewed for multiple jobs and never received gotten a second interview?
 If you said yes to either of those questions, you might want to take a look at something besides your job skills.

+It's also important to be able to work well with others.
 Business leaders understand that they are only as good as the people who work for them, so most of them encourage their employees to get along with each other.
 In order to do this, you need to follow certain social etiquette guidelines with a more formal slant that you would observe in a casual relationship with your childhood pals.

 Never forget that you are in an environment where you were chosen for your skills and experience rather than your sparkling personality.
 All the charm in the world won’t do your work for you, but knowing the right things to say and do can make your workday a whole lot easier.